everbiome/Main/README.md

 # The step by step pipelines to process the 16S data for microbiome analysis
-The pipeline for the 16S analysis
+The pipeline for the 16S analysis using dual-barcoding in primers